noelleleigh/search-by-image/README.md

-# search-by-image
+# search-for-image

-Browser extension that adds a "Search by image" option to a context menu
+Browser extension that adds a "Search Google for image" option to the context menu when right-clicking an image.